 Be organised!
 This goes without saying for any type of work, but when your office is in your lounge, on the beach or in a bustling café, it gives a new meaning to being organised.
 I am not just referring to organising your desk and schedule, but very importantly, your thoughts and attitude.
 Getting into the right state of mind is vital to being good at working remotely.

 You need to understand and appreciate that it’s a privilege to be able to both work and work remotely, so don’t take advantage.
 Set goals for the week, write them down, tick them off and EARN your salary.

 3. Record everything

 As we live in a digital age, the argument against the success of working remotely is becoming weaker and weaker, and 2020 certainly played a huge part in that.
-Ultimately, the main push back is obviously due to the fear that the job won’t get done, that client relations and customer service will suffer and companies’ will be paying employees to be on permanent holiday.
+Ultimately, the main pushback is obviously due to the fear that the job won’t get done, that client relations and customer service will suffer and that companies will be paying employees to be on permanent holiday.

 However, with all the incredible technology we have at our disposal unless you are a doctor, construction worker or massage therapist, there truly is very little reason why many of us need to be seated in one central office in order to be accountable and productive.
 It also definitely helps if you work for a supportive, open-minded and progressive company like Image Matters.